Have questions? We're here.

 Day 3: Espinoza Point, Fernandina | Vicente Roca Point, Isabela

-Fernandina is the third-largest island in the archipelago and has a single visitor site: Punta Espinoza, located at the northeastern tip of the island.
+Fernandina is the third-largest island in the archipelago and has a single visitor site, Punta Espinoza, located at the northeastern tip of the island.
 Marine iguanas conglomerate in larger groups than on any other island.
-They bask around in the sand, swim near the shore and sometimes block the way at the landing dock.
-Among the unique species found here, is the flightless cormorant.
-This bird had to adjust its way of survival and perfection its skills of finding food in the ocean.
-Their wings, tails and feet progressively adapted for swimming.
-To see these birds is to witness evolution happening right in front of you.
+They bask in the sand, swim near the shore, and sometimes block the way to the landing dock.
+Among the unique species found here is the flightless cormorant.
+This bird had to adjust its way of survival and perfect its skills of finding food in the ocean.
+Their wings, tails, and feet progressively adapted for swimming.
+To see these birds is to witness evolution right before you.

 Activities: Hiking and Snorkeling